yash244466666/Microverse-Capstone-One/README.md

 # Project Name
 Microverse Capstone Project One.

-# Description the project.
+# Description of the project.
 Microverse Moduel One Week Five capstone project one.

-# Video presentaion of the project.
+# Video presentation of the project.
 https://drive.google.com/file/d/1iK5vgtUPWJtYMM1OXoMRB2G9zY8Xzm-y/view?usp=sharing

 # Online version of the project.